Badsworth/pfml_scripts/docs/contributing.md

 - API engineers: [`@pfml-api`](https://github.com/orgs/EOLWD/teams/pfml-api)
 - Portal engineers: [`@pfml-portal`](https://github.com/orgs/EOLWD/teams/pfml-portal)

 The Portal engineering team [is configured](https://github.com/orgs/EOLWD/teams/pfml-portal/edit/review_assignment) so that PR reviews are automatically assigned to a member of the team via a round robin algorithm, with the goal of equally distributing PR reviews across the team.
+Since the Portal engineering team includes those working on either the Claimant Portal or Employer Portal, PR reviews will be distributed between both groups.

 ## Merge Commit Messages